Azure/azure-quickstart-templates/quickstarts/microsoft.compute/vm-generalized-vhd-new-or-existing-vnet/README.md

 This template creates a VM from a generalized VHD and lets you connect it to a new or existing VNET that can reside in another Resource Group then the virtual machine.

 Plese note: This deployment template does not create or attach an existing Network Security Group to the virtual machine.

+`Tags: Microsoft.Network/virtualNetworks, Microsoft.Storage/storageAccounts, Microsoft.Network/publicIPAddresses, Microsoft.Network/networkInterfaces, Microsoft.Compute/images, Microsoft.Compute/virtualMachines`